 - U.S. News & World Report consistently ranks Bradley University as the best regional university in Illinois and the top 5 best in the Midwest.
 Passionate faculty and researchers across many departments focus on special interests in brain research.

-Participating as a research collaborator is the University of Illinois College of Medicine at Peoria.
-The University of Illinois College of Medicine has assisted the people of Illinois since 1859.
-Today UICOMP physicians receive most of the area’s NIH research grants.
+- The University of Illinois College of Medicine at Peoria (UICOMP) also serves as a research collaborator.
+Assisting the people of Illinois since 1859, UICOMP physicians currently receive most of the area’s NIH research grants.